ezocher/HigherOrderCsharp/README.md

 This project is a C# implementation of the programs in the book that I'm doing to improve and update my C# skills and knowledge.
 I think I'll need to learn many features of C# 6 and 7 and maybe Roslyn to duplicate all of the code in the book.

-The book follows the classic form of code interspersed with explanations and I'm re-writing all the code in C# (line for line where possible) and adding any necessary C# explanations in comments.
+The book follows the classic form of code interspersed with explanations.
+I'm re-writing all the code in C# (line for line where possible) and adding big picture explanations in a notes file in each chapter folder (e.g. [Chapter1_Notes.md](Chapter1/Chapter1_Notes.md)) and detailed explanations in code comments.

-If you want to follow along you can download the book for free from [this page](https://hop.perl.plover.com/).
+> If you want to follow along you can download the book for free from [this page](https://hop.perl.plover.com/).

 Mark's explanations of the techniques and their benefits are very language-independent and timeless, so read the book, and when you come to some Perl code then look at this project for the C# version.

 ## Project Structure
 * There is one folder per book chapter containing one VS solution file per chapter, e.g. the Chapter1 folder contains Chapter1.sln